Ricochet (Thunderbirds): Plot

+Regular voice cast

 Production

 KLA was inspired by offshore radio station Radio Caroline, which since its founding in 1964 had been circumventing the BBC's legal monopoly on radio broadcasting by transmitting from ships in international waters.
 Gerry Anderson said that as the mid-1960s were "also the early days of space travel", it was "inevitable that [APF] would eventually come up with the idea for a show that would feature a pirate radio station in space."
 The Telsat 4 rocket was named after the Telstar communications satellites.

 The episode's title is introduced with a "ricocheting" stock sound effect obtained from APF's tape library.
 Within the episode, Rick O'Shea plays this effect every time he mentions his name while on the air.
 The name Rick O'Shea was derived from "ricochet" because Gerry Anderson liked the sound effect and found the homophone amusing.
 As with Scott Tracy, the face of the O'Shea puppet was modelled on that of Sean Connery.

 Thunderbird 3's undocking from Thunderbird 5 at the start of the episode is the only scene in the series to show Thunderbird 3 being piloted by Virgil Tracy, who usually flies Thunderbird 2.
 A production error in the same sequence has John Tracy (whose regular voice actor was Ray Barrett) speaking with the voice of Gordon (supplied by David Graham).
 The scale model of the ISC building previously appeared as a satellite tracking station in "The Impostors" and "Cry Wolf".
 The model representing KLA was first seen as a satellite in the latter episode.

 Tunes played by KLA include the theme from the Thunderbirds Series One episode "The Man from MI.5" and an instrumental version of "I've Got Something to Shout About" from the Stingray episode "Titan Goes Pop".
 The closing scene is accompanied by the song "Flying High"; performed by Gary Miller with a group of backing vocalists that included Ken Barrie, this was intended to be the series' ending theme until it was replaced with "The Thunderbirds March" two weeks before the premiere of the first episode.